bvkin/infra-ansible/roles/ansible/tower/manage-workflow-templates/README.md

 ### Permissions

 The Workflow Template can be configured with a set of permissions to control who can launch the template.
-This includes setting either a list of users or list of teams with the proper role assignment.
+This includes setting either a list of users or list of teams with the proper role assignment. **Warning** It is possible to give a user access to job_templates that he/she wouldn't normally have if it is used in a workflow_template that the user has permissions for.
 An example of such an inventory is shown below:

 ```yaml
 ansible_tower: